-Academic Remediation Statement
+Academic Intervention Statement

-In cases where a student is not meeting the minimum competence requirements for any course as stipulated in the course syllabus, he or she is required to contact the instructor to discuss potential remediation.
+In cases where a student is not meeting the minimum competence requirements for any course as stipulated in the course syllabus, he or she is required to contact the instructor to discuss potential Intervention.

 Position Statement on Students Who Speak English with Accents and Nonstandard Dialects

-The department of Speech-Language Pathology and Audiology at Ithaca College concurs with and abides by the official position of the American Speech-Language-Hearing Association (1998), regarding professionals who speak with accents and/or dialects.
+The Department of Speech-Language Pathology and Audiology at Ithaca College concurs with and abides by the official position of the American Speech-Language-Hearing Association (1998), regarding professionals who speak with accents and/or dialects.
 This position states:

 It is the position of the American Speech-Language-Hearing Association (ASHA) that students and professionals in communication sciences and disorders who speak with accents and/or dialects can effectively provide speech, language, and audiological services to persons with communication disorders as long as they have the expected level of knowledge in normal and disordered communication, the expected level of diagnostic and clinical case management skills, and if modeling is necessary, are able to model the target phoneme, grammatical feature, or other aspect of speech and language that characterizes the client's particular problem.

 Procedures for expressing a complaint about the SLP graduate